phajtol/FIT-ARD-RfidDoorUnlocker/README.md

 # FIT-ARD-RfidDoorUnlocker

-This is a project created as a homework for subject Arduino (BI-ARD - Interaktivní aplikace s Arduinem) at FIT CTU.
+This is a project created as a semester work for subject Arduino (BI-ARD - Interaktivní aplikace s Arduinem) at FIT CTU.

 Full assignment is below.